-In the At-Risk Community Phase (1.2), rhizomatous wheatgrasses are in decline and only occur at low cover.
-Inland saltgrass is in nearly equal proportion to shortgrasses.
-Shortgrasses such as Sandberg bluegrass, and unpalatable forbs such as curlycup gumweed, are increasing.
-Sodium-tolerant bunchgrasses are rare or absent in this phase.
+In the At-Risk Community Phase (1.2), rhizomatous wheatgrasses are in decline and are in nearly equal proportion to foxtail barley, which increases in this phase.
+Unpalatable forbs such as povertyweed are also increasing.
+Greasewood may also increase in this phase.